zeplin/zem/README.md

 ## Overview

-Extensions created using the manager have built-in scripts to ease development, build and test proceses.
+Extensions created using the manager have built-in scripts to ease development, build, test and publish processes.
 No need to setup tools like Webpack or Babel—they are preconfigured and hidden by the manager.

 ### Scripts